jonathanloganmoran/jonathanloganmoran/_posts/2019-12-14-Recognising-Named-Entities.md

 title: Recognising Named Entities
 author: Jonathan Logan Moran
 categories: portfolio
-tags: NER embeddings python ipynb machine-learning RNN LSTM
+tags: NLP NER embeddings python ipynb machine-learning RNN LSTM
 permalink: /recognising-named-entities
 description: "Named entity recognition (abbreviated NER) is a subset of NLP that seeks to identify and categorise key information in text (called entities).
 In this article we will be performing NER by training a neural net on the CoNLL2003 and GloVe embeddings datasets."
 ---